HMills76/Project-4/README.md

 https://docs.google.com/presentation/d/14u4_kdqWinbF5c4upgb4oBhwrbLZWQh5oaOrWONaPtU/edit#slide=id.p

 # Other Models
+<h3>Random Forest</h3>
 Included within our repository is Test_Random_Forest_Model - Project_4_RF ALL.ipynb .
 Our accuracy score was actually higher than it was in the linear regression model, however, due to our group understanding the linear regression theory better and the time constraints we were up against, we knew we could better speak to the linear regression model.
 If we had more time, we would have done additional research and presented on both.

+<h3>Neural Network</h3>
+We also attempted a neural network model by reading in our data, constructing our X and Y, preprocessing it, and training the model with only three Desnse Layers of Relu, but we were unable to get our intended r2 score of.80.
+Even after trying many alternative layers and activations, we couldn't go passed the.40 r2 score.